Dehradun: Culture

+Dehradun was home to freedom fighters whose names are engraved in gold on the Clock Tower.
+It was called "The city of grey hair and green hedges" because ex-Army officers and VIPs considered this place ideal for residence after retirement.

 After becoming the capital, there has been continuous growth in education, communication and transport.
 As the state capital, Dehradun is home to many government institutions.

 City buses are identified with blue bars.
 There are auto rickshaw which are often used for transportation but blamed for pollution and noise.
 The evening buzz of Rajpur road is an attraction.
-The city center is easily recognized by the Clock tower (Ghanta Ghar), a structure with four functioning clocks.
+The city centre is easily recognised by the Clock tower (Ghanta Ghar), a structure with four functioning clocks.
 The statue of San Dijen placed in Shanti Niketan contributes to the beauty of the city.
 Dehradun has been home to artists and writers including Stephen Alter, Nayantara Sahgal, Allan Sealy, Ruskin Bond and also to country singer Bobby Cash.

-Dehradun was home to freedom fighters whose names are engraved in gold on the Clock Tower.
-It was called "The Gray City" in the initial days because ex-Army officers and VIPs considered this place ideal for residence after retirement.

-There are fairs (melas) throughout the year.
-Notable fairs include Magh Mela, held on 14 January and Jhanda Mela in March, a fair for the Sikh community, that attracts Sikhs from all over India and abroad.